Gramer35/employee-tracker/README.md

 ## Description

+The purpose of this program is to create a tracker for an employer so that they can keep track of their employees and their roles along with their salary.
+Additionally, when a new role, department, or employee is needed, the user can add each of those.
+When an employee role needs adjusting, that can be arranged as well.
+This allows for easy tracking of employees and their roles.

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?